 Coline

 I’ve been friends with Coline since she moved to Ireland, having shared a home for a while in Clontarf, a residential neighborhood in Dublin, along with three other working women.
-Our friendship grew as we talked about our lives, dreams, and the unique challenges of living abroad as immigrants.
+Our friendship grew as we talked about our lives, dreams, and the challenges of living abroad.
 Coline’s interest in a project I was working on led to her participation.
-We met at the Clontarf house, where she was still living at the time, for a portrait session, followed by a conversation at a local café where I asked her about her reasons for leaving France and relocating to Ireland.
+We met at the Clontarf house, where she was still living at the time, for a portrait session, followed by a conversation at a local café about her reasons for leaving France and relocating to Ireland.

-“I had interest in the Irish culture, the history as well of Ireland, as a country that was colonised, Ireland resonated to me.
-Also when I think Ireland, I think of the music.
-Kind of a warm atmosphere, and, which kind of surprised me when I arrived in Dublin because the atmosphere is quite different from what you idealise or what you think.”
-Coline said.
+"I had interest in Irish culture and history, as a colonized country.
+Ireland resonated with me.
+Also, when I think of Ireland, I think of the music, the warm atmosphere—which surprised me when I arrived because the reality is quite different from what you idealize."

-“I cannot afford to live on my own, being 34 and 35 years old in Dublin.
-For that reason, I don't really see myself here in the long term.
-And I think that's what many people face.” she said.
+"I cannot afford to live on my own, being 34 and 35 years old in Dublin.
+For that reason, I don't really see myself here long-term.
+And I think that's what many people face."

-“I can relate to taking responsibility, but how can you do that somewhere where you cannot afford to pay rent or to live in okay condition.
-And then some politicians's answers would be, move your ass or whatever.” pointed her out.
+"I can relate to taking responsibility, but how can you do that somewhere where you cannot afford to pay rent or live in okay conditions?
+Then some politicians' answers would be, move your ass or whatever," she pointed out.

-“My own experience of life is having a lot being taken, health-wise, for years, the condition that I had led me feeling lost in the world and not being very responsible, needing assistance and needing to be on sick leave.
-Because schools don't have time to take care of special needs, they don’t really think of the individual.
-It doesn't actually help you to become responsible for yourself.
-It's kind of, if you don't fit the mode, either you find a way, or good luck... it creates broken people.”
-She said.
+"My own experience of life involved having a lot taken from me health-wise.
+The condition I had led me to feel lost and needing assistance.
+Schools don’t have time to care for special needs.
+It doesn't help you become responsible for yourself.
+If you don’t fit the mould, you either find a way, or good luck… it creates broken people."

-“Transportation can be challenging and an impediment for actually going out, or just getting out of your work.
-It takes so much time.
-It's so long that it can take an hour and a half on public transport to go to work.
-And then, well, you have no time for your life.
-It creates a burden on people's lives here.”
-She said.
+"Transportation can be challenging and an impediment for actually going out or just getting to work.
+It takes so much time—sometimes an hour and a half.
+You have no time for your life.
+It creates a burden on people’s lives here."

 Juliana